Martie’s Story

 On Saturday morning, December 13, 1997, I went in to get Allyssa Hope, my five-month-old baby girl, up for the day.
 When I walked up to her crib, my worst nightmare unfolded right in front of me.
 Ally’s face was discolored and she was not breathing!
-I yelled for my husband in the other room.
+I yelled for my husband to come from the other room.
 As he started CPR, I called 911.
 Minutes later, our house was overrun by first responders rushing in to help.
 As emergency lights flashed outside our house, my entire world came crashing down into a thousand pieces.

 After transporting Ally to the hospital, it was a doctor who gave us the news: they had done everything they could, they could not get her to breathe again, she was gone.
 It would later be determined that she had died from SIDS (Sudden Infant Death Syndrome).
 A cause of death given when no cause of death can be determined for a baby under the age of one.